mohamed135790099/om_hospital/README.rst

 Author & Maintainer
 -------------------

-This module is maintained by the Odoo Mates
+This module is maintained by the mohamed hussien